soderlind/cloud2png/README.md

 - A [Cloudinary account](https://cloudinary.com/signup)
 - Enable the [Cloudinary URL2PNG add-on](https://cloudinary.com/console/addons#url2png)

+## Download

+The plugin is available in the [WordPress plugin directory](https://wordpress.org/plugins/cloud2png/)

 ## Installation

-You know the drill, download, add and activate the plugin.
+When you have the prerequisites:

+1. In Plugins->Add New, search for Cloud2PNG
+1. Click Install Now
+1. When the plugin is installed, activate it.

 It will add the Cloud2PNG admin menu entry at `Settings->Cloud2PNG`

 Go to `Settings->Cloud2PNG`, and in `Settings` add `cloud name`, `api key` and `api secret`.
 You'll find them in the [Cloudinary Dashboard](https://cloudinary.com/console)